Radiation Shielding Requirements & X-Ray Shielding Guidelines

-The basic shielding requirements for radiation protection depend on several factors.
-The type of radiation encountered, length of exposure, and distance from the source of radiation are all important in determining the correct shielding requirements.
+The basic shielding requirements and protection guidelines for radiation protection products depend on several factors.
+Essential elements in determining the correct radiation shielding requirements or x-ray shielding protection guidelines include the type of radiation encountered, the length of exposure, and the distance from the source of radiation.

-Providing Sufficient Shielding from Different Types of Radiation
+Providing Sufficient Lead Shielding from Different Types of Radiation

-Different types of radiation are emitted with different levels of energy behind them, but all are caused by unstable atoms.
-The greater the energy of the radiation, the greater the level of shielding required to safely shield against it.
-When proper shielding is not provided, radiation can cause burns on the skin and at high levels, puts people at risk of radiation sickness.
+While all radiation is caused by unstable atoms, different types of radiation are emitted with different levels of energy behind them.
+The greater the energy of the radiation, the greater the level of radiation shielding required to safely shield against it.
+When proper radiation shielding is not provided, radiation can cause burns on the skin and, at high levels, put people at risk of radiation sickness.

-- Alpha radiation (α) is comprised of very weak particles that are unable to travel more than a few centimeters when airborne and therefore requires little shielding.
-In fact, the outermost layer of human skin is actually enough to protect against this type of radiation.
+- Alpha radiation (α) is comprised of very weak particles that are unable to travel more than a few centimeters when airborne.
+It requires little radiation shielding.
+In fact, the outermost layer of human skin is enough to protect against this type of radiation.

-- Beta radiation (β) particles can travel farther because of its small mass and requires more protection, such as heavy clothing or a thick piece of plastic, wood or aluminum.
+- Beta radiation (β) particles can travel farther because of their small mass.
+It requires more radiation protection, such as heavy clothing or a thick piece of plastic, wood or aluminum.
 Certain beta radiation particles can penetrate and burn the skin.

 - Gamma radiation (γ) consists of photon energy, not particles, and can travel far distances.
-Protection from gamma radiation requires the use of dense materials such as lead to provide effective radiation shielding.
-Gamma rays are biologically hazardous and can cause tissue, bone and organ damage if proper protection is not used during long periods of exposure.
+Effective radiation protection from gamma radiation requires the use of dense radiation protection products such as lead.
+Gamma rays are biologically hazardous and can cause tissue, bone, and organ damage if proper protection is not used during long periods of exposure.

-- X-ray radiation are considerably stronger and have a longer wavelength than other types of radiation and requires thick, dense shielding, such as lead.
+- X-ray radiation is considerably stronger and has a longer wavelength than other types of radiation.
+It requires thick, dense x-ray shielding such as lead.
 Because prolonged x-ray radiation exposure can cause DNA mutations, it is classified as a carcinogen.

-Radiation shielding is available in varying degrees ranging from protective vests and leaded glass barriers to rooms constructed with lead lined drywall, doors and windows.
-High energy radiation applications and those involving nuclear power may also require the use of lead bricks for additional shielding protection.
+Radiation shielding is available in varying degrees, ranging from protective vests and leaded glass barriers to rooms constructed with lead lined drywall, lead-lined doors, or lead-lined windows.
+High energy radiation applications or applications involving nuclear power may also require the use of lead bricks for additional radiation shielding protection.

 Using Exposure Time to Determine Radiation Shielding Requirements

-Obviously, the longer the time spent near a source of radiation, the greater the level of exposure.
+The longer the time spent near a source of radiation, the greater the level of exposure.
 Even the briefest direct exposure to gamma and x-ray radiation can be extremely hazardous, and unprotected exposure to any sort of radiation for any length of time should be avoided.
-Extended indirect exposure to radiation (e.g. an x-ray technician who is in a separate, but nearby, room from the x-ray source for several hours a day) also requires shielding to keep personnel safe.
+Extended indirect exposure to radiation (e.g. an x-ray technician who is in a separate, but nearby, room from the x-ray source for several hours a day) also requires x-ray or radiation shielding to keep personnel safe.

-The longer one must be exposed-directly or indirectly-to radiation, the greater the level of shielding required.
-For medical and dental patients, for example, the length of direct exposure to x-rays is very brief, therefore a lead vest is sufficient for safe shielding.
-However, because an x-ray technician is indirectly exposed to radiation for extended periods, stronger, more substantial shielding is necessary.
+The longer one must be directly or indirectly exposed to radiation, the greater the level of lead radiation shielding required.
+For example, medical and dental patients experience only brief exposure to x-rays.
+Therefore, a lead vest for x-ray shielding is a sufficient radiation protection product.
+However, because an x-ray technician is indirectly exposed to radiation for extended periods, stronger, more substantial lead x-ray shielding is necessary.

-Measuring the Distance from the Radiation Source to Calculate Protection Requirements
+Measuring the Distance from the Radiation Source to Calculate Radiation Protection Guidelines

 The greater the distance from a source of radiation, the lower the level of exposure.
 Doubling the distance from the source reduces the level of exposure by a factor of four (i.e. at ten feet from the source, radiation exposure will be 1/4 the level present at five feet).
-Therefore, the closer to the source of radiation one must be, the more protection is required.
+Therefore, the closer to the source of radiation a person is, the more lead radiation shielding protection is required.

-Minimum safe distances are affected by the type of alpha, gamma, x-ray or beta radiation encountered.
+Minimum safe distances are affected by the type of alpha, beta, gamma, or x-ray radiation encountered.
 Alpha and beta particles lack the energy to travel far, while gamma radiation is powerful enough to travel long distances.
 Always consult with a radiation physicist to ensure you are using the correct calculations to determine your radiation shielding requirements.

-Contact Us to Discuss Your Radiation Shielding Requirements
+Contact Us to Discuss Your X-Ray Shielding & Radiation Protection Guidelines

-Radiation Protection Products offers everything you need for effective protection from x-ray radiation including lead lines walls, leaded windows, lead lined doors, and more.
-Contact us to discuss your radiation shielding requirements or request a quote today.
+Radiation Protection Products offers everything you need for effective x-ray shielding, gamma-ray shielding, and other radiation types.
+Our products include lead-lined walls, lead windows, lead-lined doors, and more.
+Contact us to discuss your radiation shielding guidelines or request a quote today.